darmiyaev/PythonRandomProblemGenerator/README.md

 This means that Python 4 will eventually come out.

 When Python 4 comes out, I will probably update the problems and create new ones.
+# No libraries
+No library problems are in this.

+Problems from librarys might be added :)